 - With Potatoes.
 Beef Bourguignon with potatoes is also tasty!
 Try either Crockpot Mashed Potatoes or Roasted Fingerling Potatoes.

 - With Noodles.
-Plain noodles would pair nicely with this dish.
+Egg noodles would pair nicely with this dish.

 - With Rice.
 A simple side of plain rice will help soak up the scrumptious juices.

 - With Veggies.
 Any of your favorites!
-Buttered peas are what Julia Child served with beef Bourguignon, and they would be my choice as well.
+Buttered peas are what Julia Child served with beef Bourguignon, and they would be a good choice.
+Or try a roasted green vegetable, such as Roasted Brussels Sprouts with Garlic or the more decadent Maple Bacon Brussels Sprouts.

 - To Store.
 Refrigerate leftovers in an airtight storage container for up to 3 days.